FoxoTech/methylprep/README.md

 `sample_sheet_filepath` | `str`, `Path` | `None` | File path of the project's sample sheet.
 If not provided, the package will try to find one based on the supplied data directory path.
 `sample_names` | `str` collection | `None` | List of sample names to process.
 If provided, only those samples specified will be processed.
 Otherwise all samples found in the sample sheet will be processed.

-### Methpype Command Line Interface (CLI)
+### methylprep Command Line Interface (CLI)

-Methpype provides a command line interface (CLI) so the package can be used directly in bash/batchfile scripts as part of building your custom processing pipeline.
+methylprep provides a command line interface (CLI) so the package can be used directly in bash/batchfile scripts as part of building your custom processing pipeline.

-All invocations of the MethPype CLI will provide contextual help, supplying the possible arguments and/or options available based on the invoked command.
+All invocations of the methylprep CLI will provide contextual help, supplying the possible arguments and/or options available based on the invoked command.
 If you specify verbose logging the package will emit log output of DEBUG levels and above.

 ```Shell
 >>> python -m methylprep